essc/PM_inasafe_training/source/intro_inasafe.rst

 of impact functions will be listed in the :guilabel:`Might` combo box.

 Impact scenarios are predefined depending on what the decision-maker is looking for.
-For our flood analysis in Jakarta, we only have on predefined impact function which asks: **In case of flood event, how many buildings might be temporarily closed?** As we see on the previous step, this is filled automatically by default in the InaSAFE panel dock as soon as the hazard
+For our flood analysis in Quiapo, we only have on predefined impact function which asks: **In case of flood event, how many buildings might be temporarily closed?** As we see on the previous step, this is filled automatically by default in the InaSAFE panel dock as soon as the hazard